 There's no denying the fact that no one knows what's going to happen in the coming months.
 We've all experienced a dramatic shift in life since the coronavirus pandemic began.
 The uncertainty that comes with an event like this may leave you scratching your head - after all, what's a bride or groom to do?!
 We want to continue to help removing your wedding stress and want to discuss your options.
 Please note that this page will be updated frequently to reflect the changing environment.

-Beauty & the Budget Events, as well as many other vendors in the area, have had couples canceling and rescheduling weddings from now until mid-June.
-We encourage couples who are getting married in June or later to stay the course, keep planning for your wedding, and stay alert to any news that may affect your date.
+Beauty & the Budget Events, as well as many other vendors in the area, have had couples canceling and rescheduling weddings from now until the end of July.
+We encourage couples who are getting married in August or later to stay the course, keep planning for your wedding, and stay alert to any news that may affect your date.
 It is unclear what the future holds, but we'll still be here to help you plan.